Frequently asked questions

 No. All Blue Cross insurance plans require that you hold a valid provincial health insurance card.
 Our coverage is available to help you cover expenses beyond those that are covered under your provincial health care plan.

 Blue Cross offers a wide range of health plans that include extended health care coverage, to which you can add optional benefits, such as prescription drugs, dental care and critical illness coverage.
-We also offer more specialized plans, such as life, disability and mortgage insurance.
+Life insurance is also offered as an option.

 Since premiums are based on age, and since health care tends to be more expensive as we grow older, discounts are not available on our health insurance plans.